 - Circadian Sleep-Wake-Rhythm Disorders

-Research is a major aspect of work at the Center of Sleep Medicine.
+Research is a major aspect of work of the Interdisciplinary Sleep Medicine Center.
 Research is governmental funded by the German Research Foundation (DFG), the Federal Ministry of Education and Research (BMBF), the Federal Ministry for Economic Affairs and Energy (BMWi), the German Exchange Service (DAAD), and European Union (EU).
 Several doctoral studies are associated with the research projects.

 In addition, the center receive many of unrestricted research grants from companies.

 The Interdisciplinary Sleep Medicine Center is an national as well as international educational institution for students, physicians, scientists, nurses, medical technologists and psychologists.

 Prof. Fietze has the full teaching authority for the specialty Internal Medicine for one year.
 In addition physicians who want to become a sleep specialist can be trained at our lab for a duration of one month or more.